-All applicants selected for an award under this FOA may be required to provide information to DOE in order to satisfy requirements for foreign nationals' access to DOE sites, information, technologies, equipment, programs or personnel.
+All applicants selected for an award under this FOA may be required to provide information to DOE in order to satisfy requirements for foreign nationals' access to DOE sites, information, technologies, equipment, programs, or personnel.
 A foreign national is defined as any person who is not a U.S. citizen by birth or naturalization.
 If a selected applicant (including any of its subrecipients, contractors or vendors) anticipates involving foreign nationals in the performance of its award, the selected applicant may be required to provide DOE with specific information about each foreign national to ensure compliance with the requirements for access approval.
 National laboratory personnel already cleared for site access may be excluded.
-Access approval for foreign nationals from countries identified on the U.S. Department of State's list of State sponsors of Terrorism must receive final approval authority from the Secretary of Energy or the Secretary's assignee before they commence any work under the award.

-x.
+iv.
 Subaward and Executive Reporting